1j01/font-detective/README.md

 Detects your system fonts with Flash + JavaScript.

-If Flash is unavailable, it will fall back to a testing fonts from a list of common fonts.
+If Flash is unavailable, it will fall back to testing fonts from a list of common fonts.

 For Flash to work, the page should be served from a web server, i.e. not `file://`